 Masters in social work personal statement

-If you'd like to become a social worker but didn't study the subject at undergraduate level then a Masters degree is essential for entry into the profession.
-You'll need to write a personal statement that coveys your commitment and passion to social work
+If you'd like to become a social worker but didn't study the subject at undergraduate level you'll need a Masters to enter the profession.
+Discover how to write a personal statement that coveys your commitment and passion to social work

 Writing a personal statement for a vocational postgraduate course, like the MSc or Postgraduate Diploma in social work requires a slightly different approach from what you might be used to when applying for academic courses, as you're not only applying for a course, but to train for a particular profession.